 Youngsters cycling while using their phones is a common sight in this country of 17 million where, according to the cyclists’ union, there are more than 18 million bikes.

-The Dutch Transport Minister is looking into the ban after calls to youngsters to leave their phones in their pockets while cycling failed to have an effect
+Transport Minister Melanie Schultz van Haegen told Dutch broadcaster NOS on Thursday she is looking into the ban after calls to youngsters to leave their phones in their pockets while cycling failed to have much of an effect.